 - Broad Match: The customer’s search terms contain all the words from your keyword in any order.

-Keyword research is one of the main pillars of successful advertising campaigns and search ads so don’t neglect keywords research.
+Keyword research is one of the main pillars of successful advertising campaigns and search ads, so it’s crucial not to neglect keyword research.

 That’s a brief overview of keywords and match types.
 If you want to learn more, check out our complete guide here.